garra741/My-website/README.md

 # mywebsite
-This is a website that i do at school.
+This is my personal website.

-This is an attempt to upload a file to github without the teachers help.
+I've used a lot of boostrap on this website.